nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 The first version of the view is used to show the products that are low in stock to the **owner**.
 Then the **owner** can decide whether buy or not these products.
 In the table there are shown: the name, the quantity in stock, the supplier and the buying cost of each product that is low in stock.
 1. The **system** shows into the table all products that are low in stock.
 2. The **owner** can search products among low stock products and the ordered ones at the same time.
 The search can be done either by barcode or by name, with the searchbox at the bottom.
 The search is performed when he/she presses the search button.
 3. The **system** shows into the tables the products that matches with the search criteria, if any.
 4. The **owner**, by checking the checkbox relative to the product that he wants to buy, can select the products to which is interested to.
 5. The **owner** can choose the quantity for each product, that is checked, by clicking on the realtive number stepper.
 6. The **owner** can buy the products by clicking on the order button.
+7. The **owner** can mark an order as delivered by clicking on the relative checkbox.
+8. The **owner** can increment the amount of the ordered product(s) by clicking on the button save.

 The **owner** can go back to her/his *home* by clicking on the home button.
 (Page 0.2) The **owner** can log out by clicking on the LogOut button.
 (Page 0.1)